aerojs/aero/README.md

 [![Coverage Status][coveralls-image]][coveralls-url]
 [![Dependencies][dependencies-image]][dependencies-url]

-Might cause your phone to explode because Aero sites load too fast.
+Might cause your phone to explode as your site will load too fast.
 You have been warned.

 ## Installation